raymondtith00-hash/AWS-Secure-Web-Application-Infrastructure-Lab/README.md

 ### 6. RDS DB Subnet Group

+Amazon RDS uses a DB subnet group to determine which subnets are available for database placement.

-Created `staging-db-subnet-group` using both private database subnets.
+I created `staging-db-subnet-group` using the two private database subnets that were created earlier in the project.

 | Subnet | CIDR | Availability Zone |
 |---|---|---|
 | `Staging - Private - DB - A` | `10.0.0.128/26` | `us-east-1a` |
 | `Staging - Private - DB - B` | `10.0.0.192/26` | `us-east-1b` |

+The subnets were intentionally placed in different Availability Zones.
+This provides RDS with a multi-AZ subnet layout and leaves the architecture ready for higher-availability deployment options if they are needed later.

-The public subnet was intentionally excluded from the database subnet group.
+The public subnet was deliberately excluded so the database tier would remain separated from the Internet-facing portion of the environment.

 ![RDS DB Subnet Group](Screenshots/rds-db-subnet-group.png)